mcMickJuice/mickjuice-blog/content/blog/graphql-exploration/index.md

   for data calls that require child entities to be hydrated on the client (e.g. fetching treatment info tied to a given test),
 - there is a lot of coordination and N + 1 queries that need to be orchestrated on the client.
 This code is not trivial and as such, requires tests to be written against them.
 This distracts the developer from focusing on building a UI

-Due to the above points, much of the code in Slingshot UI is made up of logic related purely to data fetching and orchestration:
+Due to the above points, much of the code in the CMS UI is made up of logic related purely to data fetching and orchestration:

 | All Code              | LOC    | %    |
 | --------------------- | ------ | ---- |